-Board does not give the Teacher written notice on or before June 1st of its intention not to reemploy the Teacher, the Teacher is deemed re-employed under an Extended Limited Contract for a term not to exceed one (1) year at the same salary plus any increment provided by the salary schedule [ORC §3319.11(B)(1)].
-The Teacher is presumed to have accepted employment under the Extended Limited Contract for a term not to exceed one (1) year unless such Teacher notifies the Board of Education in writing to the contrary on or before June 15th, and an Extended Limited Contract for a term not to exceed one (1) year shall be executed accordingly [ORC §3319.11(B)(1)].
+If Evaluation Procedures have not been complied with pursuant to ORC §3319.111, or if the Board does not give the Teacher written notice on or before the deadline of its intention not to reemploy the Teacher, the Teacher is deemed re-employed under an Extended Limited Contract for a term not to exceed one (1) year at the same salary plus any increment provided by the salary schedule [ORC §3319.11(B)(1)].
+The Teacher is presumed to have accepted employment under the Extended Limited Contract for a term not to exceed one (1) year, unless such Teacher notifies the Board in writing to the contrary on or before June 15th, and an Extended Limited Contract for a term not to exceed one (1) year shall be executed accordingly [ORC §3319.11(B)(1); WLS, 3223].

-Upon any subsequent re-employment of the Teacher only a Continuing Contract may be entered into [ORC §3319.11(B)(1)].
+Upon any subsequent re-employment of the Teacher, only a Continuing Contract may be entered into [ORC §3319.11(B)(1)].

-A Teacher eligible for Continuing Contract Status employed under an Extended Limited Contract pursuant to ORC §3319.11(B) or (C), is, at the expiration of such Extended Limited Contract, deemed re-employed under a Continuing Contract at the same salary plus any increment granted by the salary schedule, unless Evaluation Procedures have been complied with pursuant to ORC §3319.111 and the employing board, acting on the Superintendent's recommendation that the Teacher not be re-employed, gives the Teacher written notice on or before June 1st of its intention not to re-employ such Teacher [ORC §3319.11(D)].
-A Teacher who does not have Evaluation Procedures applied in compliance with ORC §3319.111 or who does not receive notice on or before June 1st of the intention of the Board not to re-employ such Teacher is presumed to have accepted employment under a Continuing Contract, unless such Teacher notifies the Board in writing to the contrary on or before June 15th, and a Continuing Contract shall be executed accordingly [ORC §3319.11(D)].
+A Teacher eligible for Continuing Contract Status employed under an Extended Limited Contract pursuant to ORC §3319.11(B) or (C), is, at the expiration of such Extended Limited Contract, deemed re-employed under a Continuing Contract at the same salary plus any increment granted by the salary schedule, unless Evaluation Procedures have been complied with pursuant to ORC §3319.111 and the employing board, acting on the Superintendent's recommendation that the Teacher not be re-employed, gives the Teacher written notice on or before June 1st of its intention not to re-employ such Teacher [ORC §3319.11(D); WLS 3223].
+A Teacher who does not have Evaluation Procedures applied in compliance with ORC §3319.111 or who does not receive notice on or before the deadline of the intention of the Board not to re-employ such Teacher is presumed to have accepted employment under a Continuing Contract, unless such Teacher notifies the Board in writing to the contrary on or before June 15th, and a Continuing Contract shall be executed accordingly [ORC §3319.11(D)].

-• Workflow #2: Superintendent does not recommend re-employment.
-If the Superintendent recommends that a Teacher eligible for Continuing Service Status not be re-employed, the Board may declare its intention not to re-employ the Teacher by giving the Teacher written notice on or before June 1st of its intention not to re-employ the Teacher [ORC §3319.11(B)(2)].
+Workflow #2: Superintendent does not recommend re-employment.
+If the Superintendent recommends that a Teacher eligible for Continuing Service Status not be re-employed, the Board may declare its intention not to re-employ the Teacher by giving the Teacher written notice on or before June 1st of its intention not to re-employ the Teacher [ORC §3319.11(B)(2); WLS 3223].